nautobot/nautobot-app-secrets-providers/README.md

 }
 ```
 - `base_url` - (required) The Secret Server base_url. _e.g.'https://pw.example.local/SecretServer'_
-- `ca_bundle_path` - (optional) When useing self-signed certificates this variable must be set to a file containing the trusted certificates (in .pem format). _e.g. '/etc/ssl/certs/ca-bundle.trust.crt'_.
+- `ca_bundle_path` - (optional) When using self-signed certificates this variable must be set to a file containing the trusted certificates (in .pem format). _e.g. '/etc/ssl/certs/ca-bundle.trust.crt'_.
 - `cloud_based` - (optional) Set to "True" if Secret Server Cloud should be used.
 (Default: "False").
 - `domain` - (optional) Required for 'Domain Authorization'
 - `password` - (optional) Required for 'Secret Server Cloud', 'Password Authorization', 'Domain Authorization'.